jialincheoh/Database_Search_Engine/README.md

 ### Usage

-1. Find a .pdb file you want to test.
+1. Find a .xyz file you want to test.
 2. Put it in the iSpiEFP_Database_Search_Engine/data/ directory.
 3. Ensure you are in the correct directory with the virtualenv active: